 Every organization has its own mantra in order to achieve its objectives.
 One common and vital requirement in order to fulfill this prophecy is having a competent human capital.
 Everything – from the company’ vision and values, innovative products and services, or the company culture itself – exists within and due to the people and minds associated with the company.

 Company Goals can neither be formulated nor be achieved in the absence of human capital that work towards it.
-It is, therefore, only wise for organizations to commit to employees, considering they are the sole reason for its very existence.
+It is, therefore, only wise for organizations to commit to its human capital, considering it is the sole reason for its very existence.
 Once this is accepted as a fact, companies should begin by introspecting and formulating ways to move towards a perfect culture.

-Why the Need to Focus on Employees is Gaining Momentum
+Why the Need to Focus on Human Capital is Gaining Momentum

 Companies such as Google, Zappos, W. L. Gore, Southwest Airlines, etc., have long been profitable, and a recurring quality among these is the value they provide to their employees.
 Furthermore, all of this is maintained without ever losing focus on the organisational goals.